 Sometimes, forgoing a live training event altogether is the most efficient way to support training reinforcement.
 Instead of a single, keystone event — with all of the cost and coordination included — break up the lesson into short microlessons and distribute it over weeks or months.
 Skipping the long-form training event while stretching a concept out over several weeks will leave learners more refreshed and ready to engage with the training.

 Social learning remains one of the most popular topics on the minds of learning and development professionals as the industry collectively attempts to find the best ways to tap this largely informal mode of knowledge transfer.
-From semi-informal events like employee brown bags and knowledge-transfer meetings, to highly-informal solicitation of advice and sharing best practices, desktop video recording software and a so-called “corporate YouTube” make social learning possible.
+From semi-informal events like employee brown bags and knowledge-transfer meetings to highly-informal solicitation of advice and sharing best practices, desktop video recording software and a so-called “enterprise YouTube” make social learning at scale possible.

-According to a recent report by Forrester, already one in three companies using an enterprise video platform are now allowing every employee to publish internal video.
+According to a recent report by Forrester, already one in three companies using an enterprise video platform are now allowing every employee to generate their own video content.
 This low barrier to entry makes it easy for anyone to share what they know.
 By uniting a library of social learning content in a single portal, L&D professionals can give their colleagues a consistent video learning portal and support a community around social learning.

-To learn more about how Panopto can help your learning and development organization accomplish this year’s biggest goals, contact a member of our team today to schedule a demo or request a free trial.
+To learn more about how Panopto can help your learning and development organization accomplish this year’s biggest goals, contact a member of our team today to request a free trial.